Sex and the City season 4

 The fourth season of the American television romantic comedy-drama Sex and the City aired in the United States on HBO.
 The show was created by Darren Star while Star, Michael Patrick King, John P. Melfi, series lead actress Sarah Jessica Parker, Cindy Chupack, and Jenny Bicks served as executive producers.
 The series was produced by Darren Star Productions, HBO Original Programming, and Warner Bros.
 Television.
 Sarah Jessica Parker portrays the lead character Carrie Bradshaw, while Kim Cattrall, Kristin Davis and Cynthia Nixon played her best friends Samantha Jones, Charlotte York, and Miranda Hobbes.

 Season four marks dramatic changes in the ladies' lives.
 Carrie gets back together with Aidan (John Corbett), eventually getting engaged and has him move in with her.
 Miranda, while maintaining her single life, supports Steve (David Eigenberg) through his bout with testicular cancer and, after a one-night stand together, becomes pregnant by him despite having only one testicle left.
 Samantha dates a Brazilian lesbian artist Maria (Sônia Braga) and starts a serious relationship with her client and hotelier Richard Wright (James Remar).
-Charlotte gets back together with Trey (Kyle MacLachlan) after their separation and after deciding to have a baby, struggle to get pregnant and ultimately divorce.
+Charlotte gets back together with Trey (Kyle MacLachlan) after their separation and after deciding to have a baby, they struggle to get pregnant and ultimately divorce.

 The 4th season, comprising 18 episodes, continued airing on Sunday nights at 9:00 PM during the summer months, but unlike the previous seasons, the first twelve episodes aired during the summer, starting from June 3, 2001 and the remaining six aired during January and February 2002, ending on February 10, 2002.
 In the United Kingdom, the season was broadcast on Wednesday nights at 10:00 PM, two episodes a night, between January 9 and March 6, 2002.
 The season continued the series' critical and award success, with the series winning 3 Emmy awards, 2 Golden Globe awards, and a SAG award.
 Season four also achieved high ratings in the United States and United Kingdom.

 The fourth season was released on DVD as a three-disc boxed set titled Sex and the City: The Complete Season 4 on May 20, 2003 by HBO Home Video.